CF Global Regulatory Disclosures

 The diversity in markets and venues mean that different factors including price, costs, the need for a timely execution, the liquidity of the market, the size of the order, whether it is executed on a regulated market, MTF, OTF or OTC will have to be taken into account when assessing Best Execution.
 Price is not always the final determinate: Where liquidity is a priority, the best reflected price may be irrelevant.
 In the absence of express and explicit instructions from you, we will exercise our own discretion in determining the factors that need to be taken into account to provide you with the best possible execution including our understanding and experience of the market in question, our knowledge of your investment process, and the nature of the trading service you require of CFG.

 CFG always acts as either agent or matched principal on your behalf and always charges a transparent commission.
 A “net price” will only be shown when specifically requested by the client.
-CFG never marks up or marks down the price of a security including OTC markets and never takes positions for ourselves except in the event of an error.
+CFG does not mark up or down the price of a security unless explicitly told to do so when facilitating transparent ‘commissions’ in markets such as fixed income and do not take positions for ourselves except in the event of an error.

 We believe the policy and processes, defined below, provide the best balance across a range of sometimes conflicting factors to achieve the most favourable terms reasonably available on a consistent basis.
 CFG is, however, not under an obligation to obtain the best possible result for each individual order, and our commitment to provide you with Best Execution does not mean that we owe you any fiduciary or other responsibilities over and above our specific regulatory obligations.